Updated: January 11, 2025

 6. Run regular security audits

-Data encryption means performing regular security audits, both internal and external, as part of your SaaS data encryption strategy.
+Data encryption means performing regular audits, both internal and external, as part of your SaaS data encryption strategy.
 Knowing the potential risks of your software and understanding how to nip them in a bud can help you become a more reliable vendor for your SaaS customers.
 Auditing your solution lets you catch sight of minor issues before they turn into a real threat looming over your solution.

 What are the vital components of an efficient security audit?
 Instinctools’ experts gear you up with the most essential steps of a SaaS audit checklist: